 Many family vacationers dream of taking a cruise because it’s self-contained and an easy way to sightsee.
-Soon, the frequent traveling Guarneri’s will take a cruise with Autism of the Seas.
-This organization offers 20 cruises a year, each with different cruise lines.
-Families with kids with autism have priority boarding, a private dining room and special staff assigned to them for shore excursions.
+Soon, the frequent traveling Guarneri’s will take a cruise with Autism on the Seas.
+This organization offers several cruises a year, each with different cruise lines.
+Families with kids with autism and other disabilities have priority boarding, a private dining room and special staff assigned to them for shore excursions.

 On board the ship, there is respite care (parents get beepers) and siblings have special activities.
 “We couldn’t go on a cruise any other way,” Stacy says, excited about their upcoming trip.

 More Vacation with Autism Resources